cameroncircowestfalltechnik/Object_Detection/README.md

 # Object_Detection
 # Introduction
-This page is kind of some loose documentation for my object detection project please at least read the whole paragraph attached to each entry to ensure it runs right.
+This page is kind of loose documentation for my object detection project.
+Please at least read the whole paragraph attached to each entry to ensure it runs right.
 Primary sources should be [The official Documentation](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records) and [Gilbert Tanner's object Arduino Detector](https://gilberttanner.com/blog/creating-your-own-objectdetector/).
 These sources are probably a lot better than this page.
-The official documentation is mostly what I used, however Gilbert Tanner's documentation exxplains some of the steps better.
+The official documentation is mostly what I used, however Gilbert Tanner's documentation explains some of the steps better.

 ## Tools:
 [beans data set (I removed the rusted ones)](https://www.tensorflow.org/datasets/catalog/beans)